mbivert/b.sh/README.md

 # Ressources
 ## Mdown
 Both `articles/blog.{fr,en}` were written using the venerable mdown written by Nhat Minh Lê (rz0).
-As git.huoc.org is down, see [here](http://awesom.eu/~mb/mdown.tgz) if you want to get it.
+As git.huoc.org is un-available, see [here](http://awesom.eu/~mb/mdown.tgz) if you want to get it.
 Not guaranteed to be the last version thought.

-Once in path, you can generate the whole thing with:

 ## tao.png
 Original may be found